petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/2_limited-warranty.md

 3. **Usage Restrictions:**

-- The warranty does not apply to damages caused by:
+  The warranty does not apply to damages caused by:
 - Use with non-WAGGURACY products.
 - Accidents, abuse, misuse, food or liquid spills, or other external causes.
+- Damage caused by pets, including but not limited to chewing, scratching, or biting.
 - Operation outside of the permitted or intended uses described in the product specifications and user manual.
 - Failure to follow instructions for the use of the product or using incorrect voltage or power source.
+- Unauthorized disassembly, repair, or modification by anyone other than WAGGURACY representatives.
 - Services provided by non-WAGGURACY representatives.
 - Cosmetic damage, such as scratches or dents, unless there is ordinary wear and tear on the product's casing or paint requiring replacement of defective components.
+- Damage caused by extreme environmental conditions or Force Majeure (e.g., lightning, fire, or flood).

 ## Implied Warranties and Conditions: